 But Wang and his engineers missed the next stage of development.
 The first practical personal computers in 1981 heralded the end of dedicated word processors.
 PCs could handle multiple applications and were far superior to word processors.
 After tremendous losses, Wang Laboratories had to file for bankruptcy in 1992.
 The heyday of dedicated word processors was over.

-This section of the exhibition shows memory typewriters and screen-based word processors, focussing in particular on Wang products.
+This section of the exhibition shows memory typewriters and screen-based word processors.